polyfem/polyfem/docs/main.md

 cmake ..
 make -j4
 ```

-After compilation, unit and integration tests tests/main.cpp can be run with:
+After compilation, unit and system tests (`tests/main.cpp`) can be run with:

 ```bash
 ./tests/unit_tests